humdrum-tools/humdrum-notation-plugin/index.md

 filter: "dissonant --colorize | myank -m 1-18 | extract -k 1"
 ```

-the music will be processed by this filter before notation is generated from
+the music will be processed by this filter before notation is generated:
-the Humdrum data:

 {% include_relative obrecht.txt %}

 Colored notes form a dissonance with other voices in the polyphonic
 texture (blue means a seventh against another note, green is a second
-against another note, and red means the note forms forth with the
+against another note, and red means the note forms a forth with the
 lowest sounding note).
 The dissonant notes are labeled according to
 their function: `p` is a falling passing tone, `g` is a suspension agent (initiates
 a suspension, but is considered the consonant note of the suspension), and `v`